rkBekzat/Chuck-Norris-Jokes/README.md

 ---
 ### Updates

 Implemented bottom navigation bar, where have two pages.
-First page is main page where show Chuck Norris jokes, second page show list of liked jokes.
+First page is main page where show Chuck Norris jokes, this jokes was fetched using api.
+Second page show list of liked jokes.

 ## Images